Run an energy comparison and save an average of £216*

 Let us know how much you pay or how much energy you use each month so our prices can best reflect your estimated monthly cost.

-We’ll list all the best deals around, you can filter by fuel, payment method and more – just pick the one that’s best for you.
+We’ll list all the best deals around, which you can filter by fuel, payment method, plan type and more – just pick the one that’s best for you.